lucky-elsa/Atlas/README.md

 <br>

-<h2 align="center">〽️ Why Should You Use Atlas as you Base 〽️
+<h2 align="center">〽️ Why Should You Use Atlas as your Base 〽️
 </h2>

 <br>